Lifezone Metals Limited (LZM)

 - Competition from established mining companies.

-- Growing demand for battery metals in the EV market.
+- Increasing demand for battery metals.

-- Expansion of recycling operations.
+- Expansion of the Kabanga project.

 - Strategic partnerships with battery manufacturers.